- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Renting accommodation in Argentina

-Expats will most likely need a guarantor who owns property in Argentina and can take financial responsibility for any damage incurred by the tenant.
+Expats will also most likely need a guarantor if signing a long-term lease.
+This is someone who owns property in Argentina and can take financial responsibility for any damage incurred by the tenant.
 Expats who don’t know of a feasible candidate need not worry.
 There are many apartment brokers in Argentina who cater exclusively to foreigners looking to rent.

 Buying property in Argentina

 Before purchasing a property, one needs to obtain a Clave de Identificación (tax ID).
-It is also advisable that non-residents appoint an Argentinian representative to pay the property tax for them.
-Once the purchase price of the property has been agreed on, the buyer is expected to pay a boleto or a deposit.
-The property purchase process lasts between one and two months.
+It is also necessary that non-residents appoint an Argentinian representative to pay the property tax for them.
+Once the purchase price of the property has been agreed on, the buyer is expected to pay a boleto or a deposit, which is generally around 30 percent of the purchase price.
+The property purchase process generally lasts between one and two months.

 ►Learn more about finding the perfect home in Accommodation in Buenos Aires.